 readonly()

-Deprecated from version 5.9.0.
-It is no longer supported and can be removed in future releases.
+Deprecated since 5.9.0.
+It is no longer supported and may be removed in future releases.
 Use

 No Hooks.